JvanKatwijk/swradio-8/README.md

  * a file button for selecting a file where the received messages are stored.

-Note: the decoder is experimental and will definitly not catch all transmitted messages.
+Note: the decoder is experimental and will definitely not catch all transmitted messages.

 ![swradio-8](/swradio-ft8-widget.png?raw=true)

+In the current version one can set a **callsign** and a **home grid**, if these are set, the decoder will upload details to the PSKReporter, so you can see yourself as monitor on the PSKreporter map.

 -------------------------------------------------------------------------
 a note on the weatherfax decoder